Nrsingh12/EpenseFlow_FullStackProject/readme.md

 # ExpenseFlow - Personal Expense Tracker

-A simple full-stack web app to track your expenses and visualize spending.
+A modern full-stack web application to track your expenses, visualize spending patterns, and manage your personal finances effectively.

 ---